 Not enough bounce for racing.

-The adidas Adizero Boston 12 provides adequate energy return, particularly noticeable in the forefoot, due to its strategic placement of premium Lightstrike Pro foam.
-This makes it effective at facilitating an energetic toe-off, especially when running at quicker paces.
-However, the disappointing heel energy return can feel somewhat lifeless, reducing the overall responsiveness of the shoe, particularly for heel strikers looking for smooth transitions.
+The adidas Adizero Boston 12 provides acceptable energy return, particularly noticeable in the forefoot, due to its strategic placement of premium Lightstrike Pro foam.
+This makes it somewhat effective at facilitating an energetic toe-off, especially when running at quicker paces.
+However, the poor heel energy return can feel lifeless, reducing the overall responsiveness of the shoe, particularly for heel strikers looking for smooth transitions.

 Forefoot energy return is decent.